Western-OC2-Lab/Intrusion-Detection-System-Using-Machine-Learning/README.md

 # Intrusion-Detection-System-Using-Machine-Learning

-This repository contains the code for the project "Intrusion Detection System Development for Autonomous/Connected Vehicles"
+This repository contains the code for the project "Intrusion Detection System Development for Autonomous/Connected Vehicles".
+In this project, two papers have been published:
+* L. Yang, A. Moubayed, I. Hamieh and A. Shami, "Tree-Based Intelligent Intrusion Detection System in Internet of Vehicles," 2019 IEEE Global Communications Conference (GLOBECOM), 2019, pp. 1-6, doi: 10.1109/GLOBECOM38437.2019.9013892.
+* L. Yang, A. Moubayed, and A. Shami, “MTH-IDS: A Multi-Tiered Hybrid Intrusion Detection System for Internet of Vehicles,” IEEE Internet of Things Journal, 2021.

 ## Implementation
 ### Dataset
 CICIDS2017 dataset, a popular network traffic dataset for intrusion detection problems
 * Publicly available at: https://www.unb.ca/cic/datasets/ids-2017.html

+For the purpose of displaying the experimental results in the sample code, the sampled subsets of CICIDS2017 is used.
+The subsets are in the "data" folder.

 ### Code